ehunternewton/BTProject/README.md

 # BTProject
 Self Balancing Binary Tree in Java!
-Final Project for Data Structures in Java
+Final Project for Data Structures in Java at Houston Community College

 AVLTree.java loads employee information from test.txt, and creates a balanced binary tree.

-User has option to:
+User has command line options to:
 1 - Display Employee Database by Salary
 2 - Display Binary Tree Height & PreOrder
 3 - Add an Employee